Aidan-McNay/fast-robots-docs/docs/index.rst

 |

 Hi!
-My name's Aidan McNay, and I'm currently a M.Eng. student at Cornell University enrolled in ECE 5160: Fast Robots.
+My name's Aidan McNay (acm289), and I'm currently a M.Eng. student at Cornell University enrolled in ECE 5160: Fast Robots.
 I'm looking forward to being able to connect my previous experiences in programming and microcontrollers to real-world applications and interactions.